 Utah Scenic Byways

 There are over 2,200 miles of Utah Scenic Byways winding through the heart of the state’s most spectacular terrain.
-And because of these Byways, anyone … regardless of age, physical condition, or mobility … can see these sights up close from the comfort of their vehicle.
+These Byways, anyone … regardless of age, physical condition, or mobility … can see these sights up close from the comfort of their vehicle.

 Utah Scenic Byways will take you into the rugged mountains and emerald forests of northern Utah.
-Or into the heart of the state’s southern red-rock canyons.
-And into the stark ... even barren ... western deserts.
+Into the heart of the state’s southern red-rock canyons.
+Or through the stark ... even barren ... western deserts.

 Utah Started The Scenic Byway Program!